 Say Yes to Accessories

-Another rule we hear frequently is that we should keep knick-knacks in a small space at a minimum.
+Another rule we hear frequently is that we should keep knick-knacks in a small space decor at a minimum.
 Is it just us or that would make the space seem more like a hotel room than your home?
-So, go ahead and arrange your souvenirs collections, figurines and other items on the shelves, table and wherever you find the room for them.
+So, go ahead and arrange your souvenir collections, figurines, and other items on the shelves, table, and wherever you find room for them.
 If you are using different colors of accessories, though, try to group them together instead of scattering them throughout the room.

 Use Large Scale Patterns

 “Only tiny flowers and polka dots allowed” – this conventional wisdom for small space decorating is pretty much outdated.
 Yes, small patterns will make the space more spacious, but it will also make it, well, a bit boring.

 So instead of giving your walls the “freckles” go wild with chunky horizontal stripes or large flowers on the walls or on the furniture.
 You can even make it more fun by adding striking statement wallpaper with a zigzag pattern or different ornaments.
 Do not be afraid to mix patterns if you want to shake things up a bit.

 This tip might cause a lot of outrage in the traditionalist part of the designer world, but here is the case, small furniture can be very uncomfortable and thus unpleasant, plus it demands more pieces of furniture which can lead to clutter.
 It is enough to include one piece of bulky furniture, like a large sectional sofa, which can make a compact room more inviting and provide more sitting space.
 Before opting for a large piece of furniture, make sure you have enough room to walk around it.

 Who says you cannot have a dining space in your room?
 Sure it cannot be a table for 12, but you can use a smaller size table and create a lovely dining area that will be a place for entertaining and conversations.
 To avoid it looking overwhelming keep the lines tailored, simple, and streamlined.